Existential Therapy: History, Key Elements, Benefits, Effectiveness

 Effectiveness of Existential Therapy

-Because of existential therapy’s wide variety of ideas and practices, it has not been researched and written about as much as some more mainstream avenues of psychotherapy.12 Individual therapists might use a broad variety of approaches in clinical practice, and it is difficult to measure how people find meaning in their lives.
-This scenario means that it might be difficult to compare existential therapy to other approaches.
+Because of existential therapy’s broad variety of ideas and practices, it has not been researched and written about as much as some more mainstream avenues of psychotherapy.12 Individual therapists might use various approaches in clinical practice, and measuring how people find meaning in their lives is difficult.
+This scenario makes comparing existential therapy to other approaches challenging.

-Several studies, however, have demonstrated that it is a worthwhile and helpful practice when used with certain populations, including people who are incarcerated,13 those who have advanced cancer,14 and people who have posttraumatic stress disorder.15 A meta-analysis of existential therapies for resolving psychological difficulties found that people who received meaning-based therapy in group sessions had more positive psychological outcomes, including reduced symptoms of psychopathology as well as improved self-efficacy and physical well-being, when compared with people who attended social support group sessions.16
+However, several studies have demonstrated that it is a worthwhile and helpful practice when used with specific populations, including people who are incarcerated,13 those who have advanced cancer,14 who have posttraumatic stress disorder.15 A meta-analysis of existential therapies for resolving psychological difficulties found that people who received meaning-based therapy in group sessions had more positive psychological outcomes, including reduced symptoms of psychopathology and improved self-efficacy and physical well-being, when compared with people who attended social support group sessions.16

 One example of a client who had a successful existential therapy experience is detailed in a 2006 case study in Scientific World Journal.
 Anna, a 22-year-old woman, underwent holistic existential therapy to help cope with the abuse she suffered as a child.
 As the “middle part” of her therapy, she and her therapist focused on developing a sense of purpose in life.
 This framework aimed to build Anna up before delving into the difficult topics and traumatic events in her past.
 Anna saw such success from her therapy that the paper even goes so far as to say that she had “recovered completely” from her childhood trauma.15